willoleary6/React-Training/docs/js/immutablejs.md

 # ImmutableJS

-Immutable data structures can be deeply compared in no time.
+Immutable addedQuotes structures can be deeply compared in no time.
 This allows us to efficiently determine if our components need to rerender since we know if the `props` changed or not!